judek10/crime-admin-and-user-portal/Documentation/Development.md

 * Open the Command Prompt.
 * Type the command: `flyway migrate -locations="filesystem:<file path to cloned backend project /database/migrations folder>" -url=jdbc:postgresql://<hostname>:<port>/<database name> -user=<your username> -password=<your password>`
 * Example Flyway migrate command: `flyway migrate -locations="filesystem:C:\Users\judek\VSCode\crime-admin-user-portal-BACK-END\src\database\migrations" -url=jdbc:postgresql://localhost:5432/LicenseDB -user=postgres -password=somepassword`
+* You may need to change to the correct directory to type the command.
+Example `cd flyway-9.8.1` then proceeed with the command above.
 * Open postgresql database to see new tables 'Organizations' and 'Users' have been added along with the 'flyway_schema_history' table.